Shubhambawner/learner/DSA/2_dynamic_programming/_3-sbset-DP.md

 ## recursive function:

     f(index,target) gives:
-    number of subsets with sum as target, int the array starting from index ind to 0 so, dp[ind][target] stores number of subsets with sum as target, in the array starting from index ind to 0
+    number of subsets with sum as target, in the array starting from index ind to 0 so, dp[ind][target] stores number of subsets with sum as target, in the array starting from index ind to 0

     approach: pick and not pick style: ( recurance relation )